buunguyen/notify/README.md

 events and enable the Save button accordingly.
 For more complicated screens with multiple tabs and nested subviews bound to multiple data sources, this task becomes tedious and error-prone.
 (Try writing code to track changes to a grand grand grand child of an element which is just added to a collection reachable via a property of a root object!
 There you go.)

 This library is built specifically to address this problem.
-Create a ``Tracker`` instance, tell it to track one or more objects (which must implement either
+Create a ``Tracker`` instance, tell it to track one or more objects (which must implement one or both
 ``INotifyCollectionChanged`` or ``INotifyPropertyChanged``), then wait for it to *notify* you when there is a change in the objects/collections, their children, grand children and so on...